Getting negative Amazon reviews can be really stressful…

 Access the Performance tab in Seller Central to view these metrics.

-You can clearly see how your procedures can be enhanced to promote more positive feedback by keeping an eye on your seller performance.
+You can see how your procedures can be enhanced to promote more positive feedback by monitoring your seller performance.

 Here are some steps you can take to help prevent unfavorable feedback: